 What Foods Contain Casein Protein?

 Casein protein is found in dairy products.
-Foods with casein protein tend to have a moderate to high protein content (x).
+Foods with casein tend to have a moderate to high protein content (x).
 For example:

 - Low-fat milk or skim milk